 We can open this index.html file to view the rich graphical test report:

-To get up and running in your chosen build tool as quickly as possible, the easiest way is to clone the official Gatling demo repository for your chosen tool, and then start adding your own code to that:
+The easiest way to get up and running in your chosen build tool as quickly as possible is to clone the official Gatling demo repository for your chosen tool, and then start adding your own code to that:

 Tip 2 – Start with a Simple Scenario

 When starting out, it’s important to keep things as simple as possible.
-Let’s look at how to write the most simple of testing scenarios in Gatling, where we simply load the homepage of our site.
+Let’s see how to write the most simple of testing scenarios in Gatling, where we simply load the homepage of our site.

 Note that we will be writing some Scala code in this article, or more specifically Gatling code.
-If the thought of writing code is uncomfortable to you, rest assured that there is no need to feel intimidated when writing Gatling code.
+If the thought of writing code is uncomfortable to you, don’t fret!
+This language was made easy for that purpose.

 Gatling ships with a powerful DSL (Domain Specific Language) that makes it simple to construct a detailed load test by writing simple, meaningful and verbose words and phrases.